home-assistant/home-assistant.io/source/_components/climate.hive.markdown

 ---

-The 'hive' climate component integrates your Hive thermostat and hot water in to Home Assistant, enabling control of setting the **mode** and setting the **target temperature**.
+The 'hive' climate component integrates your Hive thermostat and hot water into Home Assistant, enabling control of setting the **mode** and setting the **target temperature**.

 The Hive climate component supports the following Hive products:
 - **Hive Active Heating**